dwk5123/android-altbeacon-module/android/documentation/index.md

 ### Altbeacon.bindBeaconService()

-Binds the Android activity to the BeaconService provided by the library.
+Binds the Android application context to the BeaconService provided by the library.
 If a custom BeaconParser is required, make sure the parser is added BEFORE calling this method.

+### Altbeacon.unbindBeaconService()

+Unbinds the BeaconService binded with ```Altbeacon.bindBeaconService()```.
+See description of bindBeaconService for more details.

+### Altbeacon.beaconServiceIsBound()

+Checks the beacon service is binded to the current application context.
+See description of bindBeaconService for more details.

 ### Altbeacon.setBackgroundMode(boolean flag)

-Throttles down Altbeacon library when app placed in background (but you have to detect this yourself, this module does not know when apps are put in background).
+Throttles down Altbeacon library when app placed in background.
+It's detecting automatically onPause and onResume.
+By default the library starts up with `backgroundmode false`

 ### Altbeacon.enableAutoRanging()